-- High These are cases/complaints in which the CBA believes ongoing consumer harm is present and, therefore, the promptness of the investigation is paramount.
-It is as part of these cases/complaints that the CBA evaluates whether to seek an Interim Suspension Order or to recommend that the courts take action under Penal Code section 23. - Standard These are cases/complaints that do not pose an immediate threat of harm to consumers, unlicensed activity not posing an immediate threat of harm to consumers, fraud, and making false/misleading statements, such as matters referred from outside sources. - Actionable These are cases/complaints with only minimal investigation necessary and generally result in the issuance of citations and fines.
-Examples of these types of cases/complaints include failing to respond to CBA inquires and continuing education (CE) deficiencies.
+- High-These are cases/complaints in which the CBA believes ongoing consumer harm is present and, therefore, the promptness of the investigation is paramount.
+It is as part of these cases/complaints that the CBA evaluates whether to seek an Interim Suspension Order1 or to recommend that the courts act under Penal Code section 232. - Standard-These are cases/complaints that do not pose an immediate threat of harm to consumers, unlicensed activity not posing an immediate threat of harm to consumers, fraud, and making false/ misleading statements, such as matters referred from outside sources. - Actionable-These are cases/complaints with only minimal investigation necessary and generally result in the issuance of citations and fines.
+Examples of these types of cases/complaints include failing to respond to CBA inquiries and CE deficiencies.